MobileFirstLLC/extension-cli/guide/08-xt-create.md

 npx extension-cli
 ```

-This command will prompt you with necessary questions.
-You do not need to call it with any arguments.
+This command will prompt with necessary questions and does not take any arguments.

 This command will generate initial files and directories for a new project.